James Archer (Jesuit): Decline and death

 Archer began to suffer ill health in 1608, and little is known of him until 1613, when he stayed two months at Bordeaux on seminary business.
 He appears to have commanded respect for his devoted religious observance.

 In 1615 Archer again sought to return to Ireland, but his request was denied by the new Jesuit father—general, Mutius Vitelleschi.
-He spent the last years of his life at Santiago de Compostella as the spiritual father to the seminarians.
+He spent the last years of his life at Santiago de Compostela as the spiritual father to the seminarians.
 On 15 February 1620, he died at the Irish college there.

 Legacy

-Archer became notorious for his contributions to the rebel cause during the Nine Years' War.
-However, his greater work was arguably in the establishment of the continental seminaries for Irish students, which went from strength to strength in the succeeding centuries and contributed greatly to the Counter-Reformation.
+Archer became notorious for his contributions to the rising of the Irish clans during the Nine Years' War.
+However, his greatest achievement was arguably in the establishment of the Irish Colleges to train students for the priesthood, which went from strength to strength in the succeeding centuries and contributed greatly to the Counter-Reformation.

+According to Des Ekin, "One fascinating but evidence weak theory encountered by this author is that Fr.
+Archer was actually a deep-cover agent provocateur planted by the Queen's spymaster.
+Archer was, after all, a man from a solid Old English Establishment background who secretly despised the Irish as 'barbarians'.
+In this theory of events, the entire plot to kill Elizabeth was a fabrication by the Queen's spymasters designed to establish Archer's credentials and to smoke out Irish conspirators, and the English depiction of him as a super-nimble, supernatural force was an attempt to explain his all too convenient narrow escapes.
+Archer mysteriously turns up everywhere, from the Yellow Ford and Kinsale to Dunboy, and always gets away.
+And it was Archer, remember, who was most vociferous in urging the Spanish to sally out from Kinsale in response to what Águila believed was an English trick.
+It is an intriguing hypothesis – but there doesn't seem to be any real evidence to back it up."